picotech/picosdk-python-wrappers/README.md

     python setup.py install

+For using the AS108 you will need to use the following as well:

+	python setupPicosynth.py install

 On macOS and Linux you will either need to use `sudo` with this command, to install into the system folders, or to install for the current user only you can use: